str-sa1t0/GraphIDS/README.md

 GraphIDS is a self-supervised intrusion detection system that learns graph representations of normal network traffic patterns.
 The model combines:
 - **E-GraphSAGE**: An inductive GNN that embeds each flow with its local topological context
-- **Masked Transformer Autoencoder**: Reconstructs flow embeddings while learning global co-occurrence patterns
+- **Transformer Autoencoder with Attention Masking**: Reconstructs flow embeddings while learning global co-occurrence patterns

 Flows with high reconstruction errors are flagged as potential intrusions.
 By jointly training both components end-to-end, the model achieves state-of-the-art performance on NetFlow benchmarks (up to 99.98% PR-AUC and 99.61% macro F1-score).